ArchiveBox/docs/Setting-up-Authentication.md

 ArchiveBox supports 4 types of authentication currently.

+> [!WARNING]
-*These docs are a work in progress, follow the links to learn more about each authentication setup.*
+> This page is a work in progress, follow the links to learn more about each authentication setup below.
+> *To help make this page better, submit a pull request here: [`ArchiveBox/docs/Setting-Up-Authentication.md`](https://github.com/ArchiveBox/docs/blob/master/Setting-up-Authentication.md).

 If you encounter any issues or need help feel free to ask questions in our public forum: https://zulip.archivebox.io